SoccerMaster: A Vision Foundation Model for Soccer Understanding: Qualitative Results

-Figure~\ref{fig:qualitative_pipeline} presents a visualization example of our automatic data curation pipeline on the SoccerNet-GSR~\cite{SoccerNet-GSR} test set, comparing predictions~(left) against ground truth annotations~(right).
+Fig.~\ref{fig:qualitative_pipeline} presents a visualization example of SoccerFactory on the SoccerNet-GSR~\cite{SoccerNet-GSR} test set, comparing predictions~(left) against ground truth annotations~(right).
 Each detected athlete is annotated with five attributes: ID~(tracklet identity), R~(role), L~(legibility score), JN~(jersey number), and T~(team affiliation).
 Regarding field registration, detected keypoints and field lines are highlighted in yellow and red, respectively, while lines projected from the canonical pitch coordinate system via estimated camera parameters are shown in blue.
 In the ground truth images, manually labeled field lines are displayed in red.

-These results demonstrate that our pipeline achieves robust performance across diverse scenarios.
+These results demonstrate that SoccerFactory achieves robust performance across diverse scenarios.
 The system maintains high accuracy in role classification, jersey number recognition, and team affiliation, even under challenging conditions such as crowded scenes and varying camera viewpoints.
-Notably, our pipeline exhibits strong temporal consistency in tracking.
-Specifically, the first and third rows of Figure~\ref{fig:qualitative_pipeline} correspond to the first and last frames of the same video clip, respectively.
-Despite significant camera motion and player movement across frames, our pipeline successfully maintains consistent identity assignments for the tracked athletes, highlighting the effectiveness of our tracking and post-processing modules.
+Notably, SoccerFactory exhibits strong temporal consistency in tracking.
+Specifically, the first and third rows of Fig.~\ref{fig:qualitative_pipeline} correspond to the first and last frames of the same video clip, respectively.
+Despite significant camera motion and player movement across frames, SoccerFactory successfully maintains consistent identity assignments for the tracked athletes, highlighting the effectiveness of our tracking and post-processing modules.